 If the SCG Activation Request IE is included in the S-NODE MODIFICATION REQUIRED message, the M-NG-RAN node shall consider that the S-NG-RAN node is about to reconfigure the SCG resources as specified in TS 37.340 [8].

-Interaction with the S-NG-RAN node Addition Preparation procedure:

-If the SCG Activation Request IE was included in the S-NODE ADDITION REQUEST message, the S-NG-RAN node may use the SCG Activation Request IE in the S-NG-RAN node initiated S-NG-RAN node Modification procedure.

 If the Conditional PSCell Change Information Required IE is included in the S-NODE MODIFICATION REQUIRED message, the M-NG-RAN node shall, if supported, consider that the request provides the configuration update for the list of PSCells prepared at the target SN, as described in TS 37.340 [8].

 If the CG-CandidateList is included in the S-NG-RAN node to M-NG-RAN node Container IE in the S-NODE MODIFICATION REQUIRED message, the M-NG-RAN node shall, if supported, use it for the purpose of CPAC.